 You will find here some of our most common FAQ’s.
 If your question is not listed below, please do not hesitate to contact us.
 We will be more than glad to assist you!!

-Three convenient options – your own cellular phone if your service provider supports roaming in Costa Rica; or buy a local SIM card, “load” it with a specific amount of money, and use it with your phone; or rent a local phone.
+There are three convenient options: Use your own cellular phone (if your service provider supports roaming in Costa Rica), buy a local SIM card and load it with a specific amount of money (and use it with your phone), or rent a local phone.

-Citizens of the United States, Canada and most European countries, just need to present a valid passport upon entry.
-Immigration will stamp your passport with your approved length of stay – usually 90 days for tourists.
+Tourists who are citizens of the United States, Canada and most European countries need only to present a valid passport and evidence of intended departure from Costa Rica within 90 days.
+Upon entry, Immigration will stamp your passport with your approved length of stay.

-Tipping is not customary in Costa Rica, but in the tourism industry, as you know, tipping for professional services is universal.
+In general, tipping is not customary in Costa Rica.
+However, in the tourism industry, tipping for professional services is common.
 It is considered polite to tip guides and drivers for performance and services rendered.
 While this is a personal decision, a tour guide may be tipped $2-$10, depending on the size of your group.
 Note that all restaurant bills include a mandatory 10% tip, and leaving extra is uncommon.

-Costa Rica is one of the most popular destination for gay travel in Latin America.
-Many tourism destinations are gay-friendly, but you have to keep in mind that Costa Rica is a Catholic country and sexuality can be a sensitive topic.
+Costa Rica is one of the most popular destinations for gay travel in Latin America.
+Many tourism destinations are gay-friendly, but you should keep in mind that Costa Rica is a Catholic country, and attitudes about sexuality vary widely.
 By far, Costa Rica’s two most gay-friendly locations are San Jose and Manuel Antonio.

-Despite Costa Rica has a reputation for safe travel, and women traveling alone rarely encounter problems, please keep in mind that “machismo” is a key element of Latin American culture, so you may be exposed to more catcalls and whistling than you’re used to.
+Costa Rica has a reputation for safe travel, and women traveling alone rarely encounter problems.
+However, please keep in mind that “machismo” is a key element of Latin American culture, so you may be exposed to catcalls and whistling.

-If you’re in the mood for clubbing, doors usually open between 20:00 and are open until 3 a.m., but you should probably not get there before 22:00.
-After clubbing you will find several small pubs where you can continue partying until the sunlight appear again.
+If you’re in the mood for clubbing, doors usually open between 8:00 pm and close by 3:00 am, but you should probably not get there before 8:00.pm.
+After hours you will find several small pubs where you can continue partying until the sun comes up.

-San José has most of Costa Rica’s gay bars and saunas and is definitely the center of the gay ambience.
-If you’re looking to go dancing or visiting a bathhouse, this is your action area!
+San José has most of Costa Rica’s gay bars and saunas and is definitely the center of the gay scene.
+If you’re looking to go dancing or visit a bathhouse, this is where it’s at!

-San José – Club Oh: Considered the top club in town and draws a gracefully dressed, upscale crowd.
-The club has special events, many shows on Saturday, and talent contest on Friday nights.
+San José – Club Oh: Considered the top club in town and draws a well-dressed, upscale crowd.
+The club has special events, many shows on Saturdays, and talent contests on Friday nights.

-San José – La Avispa: Two dance floors, Fun Latin music and ambiance.
-Including big screen TV, restaurant and pool tables.
+San José – La Avispa: Two dance floors, fun Latin music and ambiance.
+Includes a big screen TV, restaurant and pool tables.
 Large gay crowd on Tuesday and Sunday nights.
-Ladies night twice a month for lesbians (men not are allowed in the place on women’s nights).
+Ladies’ night twice a month for lesbians, and men are not allowed in the place on those nights.

-San Jose – El Bochinche: An upscale Drinking Bar very popular among the professional Ticos for a night of fancy cloths and flirting.
+San Jose – El Bochinche: An upscale drinking bar very popular among the professional Ticos for a night of dressing up and flirting.